mlswg/mls-protocol/draft-ietf-mls-protocol.md

 as MLSPlaintext objects in cases where it is necessary for the Delivery Service to examine such messages.

+The `mime_type` vector is a 7-bit ASCII string representing the MIME type of the `application_data`.
+If the `mime_type` is zero characters long, no representation is made about the contents of the `application_data`.

 ~~~~~
 enum {
     reserved(0),